ideadude/dont-break-the-code/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= .2.1 =
+* The checkbox wasn't showing up on the Edit Page page.
+Now it is.
+May need to figure a way to make this work with custom post types.

 = .2 =
 * Moved the checkbox into the screen options space.